 Knowledge Management is a premeditated process of establishing, organizing, maintaining, and sharing knowledge and expertise in an organization.
 The primary objective is to enhance efficiency and retain data within the company.
 Usually, it is referred to as training and development or for their customers.
-It includes a process of establishing, sharing experiences, and monitoring data in order to reduce the efficacy of an organization’s public experience.
+It includes a process of establishing, sharing experiences, and monitoring data to reduce the efficacy of an organization’s public knowledge.

 Knowledge Management was first initiated as a component of ITIL V3.
 This approach specifies the accountability and responsibility a knowledge manager owns.
-In ITIL Knowledge Managers are given full authority of the process of which to be implemented as per the regulations I ITIL 4.
+In ITIL Knowledge Managers are given full authority to be implemented as per the regulations I ITIL 4.

 In the year 2011, Knowledge Management is considered a sub-processor of ITSM.
 This method clutch inputs from all stages and generates data that can be used throughout the life-span.

 Knowledge Management is the component of the Service Transition level of ITSM: